SEN and ESL

 We have a resource room where children with special educational needs (enrolled in the regular mainstream class) gather for special instruction.
 Trained educators are available to help them during this short period, away from their regular classes.
-The sole need of having a resource room is to cater to the multiple intelligence of the students.
-This is done by ascertaining their learning styles, restoring and building their self-esteem and working on their strengths and potentials to make them confident and self-reliant.
+The sole need of having a resource room is to cater to the multiple intelligences of the students.
+This is done by ascertaining their learning styles, restoring and building their self-esteem and working on their strengths and potential to make them confident and self-reliant.

 As a feeder school for one of the best IB schools in the country, the SEN team is dedicated to bringing out the best in each child.
 The SEN team goes by the motto – “All children can learn”.

 English as a Second Language (ESL)